-Eastern Europe provides five of the top 20 countries listed in AT Kearney’s 2016 Global Services Location Index and it’s becoming one of the most attractive destinations for companies that want to outsource their software development.
+Eastern Europe provides five of the top 20 countries listed in AT Kearney’s 2016 Global Services Location Index and it’s becoming one of the most attractive destinations for companies that want to outsource software development.
 Poland, ranked at 10th position, is the top one of these countries.
 It is also the only European country that appears twice in the first 30 of the Tholons Top Outsourcing Destinations for 2016 and the only Eastern European country listed there in the first 10!

 If you’re a small or medium-sized enterprise searching for a development team to work on your product, then Poland is almost certainly the best choice.
 And here is why: